Enhanced six operations and base change theorem for higher Artin stacks: The program DESCENT

 \subsection{Construction}

-The goal of this subsection is to construct the maps $\EO{}{\tilde{\cC}'}{}{}$ and $\EO{}{\tilde{\cC}}{*}{\otimes}$ of Output I in \Sec \ref{3ss:description}.
-We will construct Output II and check the nine properties (P1) -- (P7\bis) in the next section.
+The goal of this subsection is to construct the maps $\EO{}{\tilde\cC}{\rI}{}$ and $\EO{}{\tilde\cC'}{\r{II}}{}$ in Output I in \Sec\ref{b4ss:description}.
+We will construct Output II and check the properties (P0) -- (P7\bis) in the next section.

+Let us start from the construction of second abstract operation map $\EO{}{\tilde\cC'}{\r{II}}{}$.
+The first one $\EO{}{\tilde\cC}{\rI}{}$ will be constructed at the end of this section, after the proof of Proposition \ref{b4pr:toy}.